EEESlab/hsdes_mcu_conv_parallel_template/README.md

 In case the sentence "open a terminal" already brings you to total confusion, here you can find a Linux command line tutorial for absolute beginners: https://ubuntu.com/tutorials/command-line-for-beginners

-## PULPissimo
+## PULP
-PULPissimo, which will be presented during the lecture, is a single-core PULP system, with one RISC-V core augmented with digital signal processing extensions to the ISA.
+PULP, which will be presented during the lecture, is a multi-core PULP system, with 1+4-16 RISC-V cores augmented with digital signal processing extensions to the ISA.
-PULPissimo is fully open-source, including all the RTL code (written in SystemVerilog), FPGA synthesis scripts, the high-level simulator we use in this exercise, and the software running on it.
+PULP is fully open-source, including all the RTL code (written in SystemVerilog), FPGA synthesis scripts, the high-level simulator we use in this exercise, and the software running on it.
-You can get a look at PULPissimo here: https://github.com/pulp-platform/pulpissimo
+You can get a look at PULP here: https://github.com/pulp-platform/pulp

 For this simple exercise, you will not need to download the full platform: what you need is already available in your *pulp-box* virtual machine.

 ## The SDK
 The PULP Software Development Kit (SDK) is the main tool that we will use during this exercise.
-It will be configured to target PULPissimo, the single-core MCU platform that will be presented during the lecture.
+It will be configured to target PULP.
 The *pulp-box* virtual platform comes with the SDK preinstalled; you can find more information about the SDK here if you are interested: https://github.com/pulp-platform/pulp-sdk.

 We will use mainly two components of the SDK: